 As our ministries grow it becomes harder and harder to keep a finger on the pulse of each environment.
 Even when the ministry is smaller it’s impossible to be in every room, every small group, and every large group environment.
-On top of that, we want to help create a culture of reflection and improvement, which starts with consistent evaluation of the experience.
+On top of that, we want to help create a culture of reflection and improvement, which starts with a consistent evaluation of the experience.
+We do that with family ministry scoreboards.

 My goal wasn’t to personally know how everything went everywhere that weekend, but instead to get a quick update from my team and create a simple system they could replicate to get quick updates from their teams.